Bentenjima

 The island is also known as Wanigafuchi because, according to legend, a creature known as a “wanizame” (crocodile shark) lived on the island.
 Half crocodile, half shark, this creature can be seen in many old Japanese paintings.
 The creature may have been believed to cause the swirling water and violent waves that crashed against the rocks, sometimes resulting in people getting swept into the water.
 Another legend suggests that the wanizame once kidnapped a young woman from Iwaki who had wandered out to explore the island.

-This area was once a very popular destination for tourists and I highly recommend checking out the photos on the Iwaki city website linked below.
-It is all in Japanese, but you can read it with the google translate extension on google chrome browsers.
+This area was once a very popular destination for tourists and the Iwaki city website linked below features many photos.
+Although the page is in Japanese, it's viewable using the translation function on web browsers.

 Venue Details